 • burned multiple times by wildfire;

-• degraded grasslands with unmanaged grazing;
+• degraded grasslands with non-native forage;

 • riparian Coast Live Oaks impacted by Gold Spotted Oak Borer;

-• a historical olive grove of unknown origin;
+• a historical Mission olive grove;

-• seasonal streams and pond;
+• seasonal streams and pond; and

 • road repair and infrastructure needed